 1. Move close to a signal tower

-If your phone has been stuck on EDGE network for hours, chances are that you have lost connection to a faster network.
+If your phone has been stuck on EDGE network for hours, you may have lost connection to a faster network.
 Other times, your locality might have a weak 4G or 5G signal.
 In this case, you should move closer to a signal tower and see if you will get a better connection.
 The good new is that this carrier’s towers are spread across the United States.
 Therefore, you will not miss one that is closer to your home or workplace.

 To locate a cell tower close to you consider utilizing tools such as Cellmapper.net.
 As far as this tool is concerned, it is imperative to note that it only supports Windows 10 Mobile and Android models.